reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Normative Correctness.md

 Now, (1) needs to be argued for, as it is no longer merely a plattitude.
 It almost may seem to be question-begging against the externalist.
 We might be able to accept (1) if we accepted constructivism.
 Normative truth derives from the normative judgments an agent makes, and it is constituitive of agency to value one's motivations under deliberation.
 So we just need to argue for constructivism.

 ### Rational Argument

+--> "A judges that he has reason R to X" entails

 1. For A to judge that he has reason to X entails that A would be irrational, from his own perspective, for A to not be motivated to X.
 2. ...